Pathological Demand Avoidance (PDA)

 However, PDA is not recognised in the clinical diagnostic manuals and research has not yet been conducted to enable clinicians to determine the amount of features necessary for a person to have to confirm that it is part of the clinical explanation for their needs.

-- Current thinking about reporting; it is a dimension of ASD.
-This is how services that assess for a possible PDA report PDA as an outcome.
+- Current thinking about reporting; it is a profile of Autism.
 It is not reported as a diagnosis.

 The Association for Child and Adolescent Mental Health has created a podcast for families with information about demand avoidance.
 A link to this podcast can be found here.